Graphs (1)

 A graph may either be directed or undirected, depending on whether the relation is symmetric or not.

 An undirected graph is connected if there is a path from every vertex to every other vertex.
-A directed graph is strongly connected if there is a (directed) path from every vertex to every other vertex; it is weakly connected if the graph is connected after all directed edges are turned into undirected edges.
+A directed graph is strongly connected if there is a (directed) path from every vertex to every other vertex; it is weakly connected if the graph is connected when the direction of edge is ignored.

 In the following algorithms, these two representations are unified by using G.adj[u] to represent the set {v | ‹u, v› is in G.E}.

-A graph is weighted if every edge has a number associated to represent distance, cost, etc., which can be represented by augmenting the adjacency matrix or list.
+A graph is weighted if every edge has a number attached to represent a measurement on the relation, such as distance, cost, etc., which can be represented by augmenting the adjacency list or matrix.

 Breadth-First Search (BFS): starting from a source vertex, visits its neighbors layer-by-layer with increasing distance.
 In the following algorithm, a "color" is attached to every node to indicate its status: to be processed (white), being processed (gray), has been processed (black).
 For each node, its predecessor (π) and distance (d) are recorded (on the path from the source node).
 A queue Q is used to hold the nodes under processing.